-or the U.S. subsidiaries of foreign firms.
+(either through exporting or subsidiaries).
+As Table 3 shows, it is important to capture indirect imports that are ultimately purchased by U.S. firms because many firms do not import directly from China but instead obtain Chinese inputs through their subsidiaries or the U.S. subsidiaries of foreign firms.
 These data show that the supply-chain information is critical in understanding firms' exposure to international trade.
 From Table 3, we see that only 10 percent of the firms in our sample import directly from China, and only 2 percent export directly to China.
 However, if we take subsidiaries into account, these numbers rise to 25 and 4 percent, respectively.
-When we add imports by all firms in the supply chain, we see that 31 percent of all listed firms in the U.S. import directly or indirectly from China.
+When we add imports by all firms in the supply chain, we find that 31 percent of all listed firms in the U.S. import directly or indirectly from China.
 In the last row of the table, we construct a variable, "Firm Exposed to China" if any firm in the firm's network exported to or imported from China or if the firm had positive revenues from China (possibly from affiliate sales).
-We see that 52 percent of all firms were exposed to China through one or more of these channels.
+Our results show that 52 percent of all firms were exposed to China through one or more of these channels.

 In Figure 4, we plot the kernel densities of the cumulative returns of the firms directly exposed to China "exposed" vs those firms that were not directly exposed "unexposed."
 There are three important takeaways from this figure.
-First, we see that exposed and unexposed firm returns were on average negative on event days.
+First, exposed and unexposed firm returns were on average negative on event days.
 Thus, the overall negative shift in the return distribution that we saw in Figure 3 was not just driven by exposed firms having lower returns-the distribution of returns for unexposed firms also shifted to the left.
-Second, the distribution of stock-market returns for exposed firms during the U.S. tariff-announcement events is to the left of the untreated firms.
-Third, both Chinese and U.S. tariff announcements produced lower returns overall and even lower returns for exposed firms.
-This result, which is also present if one does a traditional stock-market event study (see, for example, Huang et al. (2023)), establishes that tariff announcements
+Second, the distribution of stock-market returns for exposed firms during the U.S. tariff-announcement events is to the left of the unexposed firms.
+Third, both Chinese and U.S.